-To add a new entry to the SNMP User Table Configuration, click on the Add button on the SNMP User Table page.
-This will open the SNMP User Table Configuration page, as shown below.
+To add a new entry to the SNMP User Table Configuration window, click on the Add button on the SNMP User Table window.
+This will open the SNMP User Table Configuration window, as shown below.

 Figure 7-28.
-SNMP User Table Configuration
+SNMP User Table Configuration window